dkargin/miniroscpp/readme.md

 1. ROSBag C++ client is complete.
 It is an independent library.
 No boost or big external libraries are required.
 2. Ported ROS C++ client code to use only c++17.
 3. Ported rosbag play and record utilities.
+Now they invoked through `minibag record` and `minibag play` commands.
 4. Added some tests from original ros_comm package.
 Though they do not work without some external rosmaster.
 5. **miniroscore** is pure C++ rewrite of **roscore**. **miniros::Master** can be embedded into user application.

 Missing things:

-1. This is not a complete ROS distribution.
-You still need regular ROS tools, like roslaunch, rostopic or rosmaster somewhere else.
-This is just a portable C++ client, which helps connecting ROS system from the projects, where using regular ROS is not the best idea.
-2. ROS logging is probably broken right now.
+1. ROS logging is probably broken right now.
+MINIROS_INFO works somehow, but other log levels are probably broken.
-3. Full testing from ros_comm is also missing.
+2. Testing suite from ros_comm not completely backported.
+I need to replace rostest invocations with CMake/CTest scripts.
+3. No additional utilities like roslaunch, rostopic, rosnode, ... .
+4. No complicated things like actionlib, bond, nodelet, ... .
+5. `minibag info` is not implemented.

 # Future plans #